 Education providers will have both an organisational purpose and an educational or program purpose.
 While these may be similar, this standard addresses the educational purpose of the education provider.

-The education provider's community responsibilities relate to addressing the health care needs of the communities it serves.
+The education provider's community responsibilities relate to addressing the healthcare needs of the communities it serves, making patient-centred care the priority of its educational activites.

 1.2 Stakeholder engagement and partnerships